 Authorization to Interconnect will be provided once the Interconnecting Customer has met all terms of the interconnection process as outlined below.

-The Department’s DG Guidelines are an integral part of understanding the process and requirements for an Interconnecting Customer to connect a power-generating Facility to the Company EPS under this Interconnection Tariff.
+The Department’s DG Guidelines are an integral part of understanding the process and requirements for an Interconnecting Customer to connect a Facility to the Company EPS under this Interconnection Tariff.
 This Interconnection Tariff does not cover general distribution service needed to serve the Interconnecting Customer.
 Please refer to the Company’s Terms and Conditions for Distribution Service.
 This Interconnection Tariff does not cover the use of the distribution system to export power, or the purchase of excess power unless covered under 220 C.M.R. §§ 8.00 et seq.

 PROCESS OVERVIEW